 When building ADF Mobile applications that go beyond displaying read-only data, you quickly find yourself programming Java code.
 If you want to use the on-device SQLite database to store data locally, for example to cache data or to enable working in off-line mode, the amount of code you have to write quickly increases, and while programming you probably realize that you are repeating the same coding patterns for each web service that you want to call to read or write data.
-This article introduces the second release a the ADF Mobile Persistence extension created by the A-team which avoids most of these coding patterns by using highly generic Java code driven by metadata.
+This article introduces the second release of the A-Team Mobile Persistence Accelerator which avoids most of these coding patterns by using highly generic Java code driven by metadata.
 In addition, the few Java classes that are still needed are auto-generated for you, and a default mobile user interface can also be generated.
 This extension takes ADF Mobile development to the next level, effectively allowing you to create within a few minutes a fully functional ADF Mobile application that reads and writes data using a remote web service.
 In addition all data is stored locally on the device in the SQLite database, allowing you to use the application in offline mode.
 Basic data synchronization functionality is also provided to process transactions made in offline mode.
-This article explains how to use the three main wizards from this extension that do all the "magic”.
-At the bottom of this article, you can find a link to download the extension and links to some videos that illustrate the development process.
+This article explains how to use the three main wizards from this extension that do all the "magic".
+Download and getting started instructions for the Oracle MAF version of this extension can be found here.

 The starting point of this wizard is the selection of a SOAP web service data control that you created using the standard JDeveloper Web Service Data Control (SOAP/REST) wizard.
 When clicking Next,the wizard will inspect the payload of the various methods in the web service data control and present a list of candidate data objects that you might want to use in your application.
 You will typically modify the class name for each data object to get descriptive, singular class names generated.
 On the next wizard page, the attributes of each selected data object are presented, You can change the key, required, name, Java type and DB column type of each attribute as desired.
 However, since the type information is based on the XSD of the web service, you typically can leave the defaults values as they are.
 On the child accessors page, you can specify attribute mappings for parent-child relationships between data objects.
 The suggested parent-child relations are based on the structure of the web service payload.
 This relationship is used at runtime to query detail collections from the SQLIte database so parent-child relationships can be restored when working with cached data.
 In the screen shot above, we map the countryId from the Location data object to the countryId attribute from the Country data object.
 Note that the wizard allows you to only select a parent attribute.
 This is useful when the child data object does not include the attribute that refers to the parent.
 This is quite common as the web service payload is sent in hierarchical format and including the countryId in the Location data object is redundant.
 If no child attribute is selected, clicking the Add button will add an additional attribute to the child data object which will be auto-populated at runtime by the generic ADF Mobile Persistence Sample code.
 On the CRUD Methods page you specify which data control method should be invoked for each of the CRUD operations.
 The drop down lists shows all the available data control methods.
 In addition, you can specify the sort order and the the format for date and datetime attributes included in the payload.
 The CRUD method information is read at runtime by the generic runtime code included in the extension.
 For example, when inserting or updating a data object in the mobile user interface, the runtime code will execute the appropriate SQL statement against the local SQLIte database and will invoke the corresponding data control method when online.
 In offline mode, a pending data sync action will be registered that can be used later on to synchronize the data with the remote server when the user is online again.
 On the CRUD Method parameters page, you specify the how each parameter of the data control methods selected on the previous wizard page must be populated.
 In this example we use an ADF BC SDO SOAP web service, where the create, update and remove methods all take just one parameter which contains the data object serialized into XML format.
 For more complex web service methods, you can also choose to populate the parameter with the value of a data object attribute, a literal value, the value produced by an EL expression, or the value of the quick search field.
 Here is a screen shot of a the same wizard page when using an AuraPlayer web service.
 On the last page of this wizard, you can enter some generator settings.
 When clicking finish, you can check the log window for the files that have been generated.
 The structure of the generated files is explained in the first part of this article.
 You can now create a data control for the DepartmentService and RegionService classes and use these data controls to create the ViewController layer of your mobile application.
 You can do this manually using drag-and-drop from the data controls, or use the ADF Mobile User Interface Generator discussed in the last section of this article.